ShubhamGurjarIITBOMBAY/CombinatorialComputingSOC/README.md

 problems like solving the maze or in N-Queens Problem ,Sudoku solver.

 In the third week the main focus was to familiarise ourselves with sat solver, how to create the  logic conditions basically.

+In the fourth week we saw how to create different Combinatorial Structure like permutations and combination along with number partitions, we looked not only in the numerical values but made the code such that it will give us all the possible outcomes as well.
+In the fifth week we basically dealt with bipartite graphs and their matching along with studying the theorems like Ford Fulkerson and Halls Theorem.